khakhalin/notes/keywords/kubernetes.md

 for (k,v) in sorted(os.environ.items()): print(k,v);
 ```

-Restart pod: `kubectl delete pods pod_name_precise`.
+**Restart pod**: `kubectl delete pods pod_name_precise`.
 It deletes it indeed, but then kubernetes immediately restarts it.
 The name needs to be a precise one (?🔥 ) as you're killing an instance.

-Turn off a pod: `kubectl scale deploy pod_name_generic --replicas=0`.
+**Turn off a pod**: `kubectl scale deploy pod_name_generic --replicas=0`.
 This is a cool not-quite-destructive operation, as the pod stil remains deployed, it just no longer has any running instances.
 Which means that doing `kubectl scale depoly pod_name --replicas=2` can bring instances back (2 instances in this case).
 Scaling down from 2 to 1 or vice versa may also be helpful sometimes (during troubleshooting, de-[[gridlock]]ing etc.).
 Note also that keys can go in any order (useful when manually rescaling several pods at once). 🔥 _is there an even more automated command for scaling down all pods, or all pods by one, or something like that?_

 # Other tools